 - Virtual event planning software to keep track of it all

-What features to look for in a virtual event planner?
+Features to look for when selecting a virtual event planner and software

 A virtual event planner should help you organize your entire team, log every task no matter how small, and provide a visual representation of your plan so you can see whether you’re on or off track at any point.